Ayansingha22/Lung_Cancer_Detection/README.md

 # Lung_Cancer_Detection

 This project aims to detect lung cancer from CT-Scan images using deep learning techniques.
-The dataset used in this project contains CT-Scan images of Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, and normal cells.
+The dataset used in this project contains CT-Scan images of Adenocarcinomas, Squamous cell carcinomas, and normal cells.

 # Dataset Description